 The remainder of the tutorial videos can be found in this YouTube playlist:

 You can also enroll in the course and download the videos for offline viewing:

 If you want to become a Red Hat Certified System Administrator, you will LOVE this course!
 Whether you have no experience with Red Hat Linux or any other type of Linux operating system, you can count on this course to get you started with the basics and show you what to do all the way into the advanced material.
 You get to see immediately why Linux is worth learning and using.
 Learn the basics of CentOS and Red Hat Linux!
 Prepare and pass the RedHat certified system administrator (RHCSA) exam!

 If you want to get started using Wireshark, you will LOVE this course.
 Learn to use Wireshark as a networking professional including troubleshooting, analysis, and protocol development.
 Use this course to speed up your learning with Wireshark with hands on tutorials showing you exactly what you can do in Wireshark founded on explanations of basic network terminology, installing Wireshark, and a review of the basic functions.

 If you want to get started hacking you will LOVE The Complete Ethical Hacking Course: Beginner to Advanced!
-This complete course as seen on Udemy http://bit.ly/2klAkkc, and will take you from beginner to expert hacker.
+This complete course will take you from beginner to expert hacker.
 We will begin with the very basics showing you how to setup your environment, and move on to password cracking, WiFi hacking, Dos attacks, SQL injections, and much more!
+Enroll for free!